 Best for: Small businesses unable to pay a variety of daily expenses.
 Businesses in low-income communities may be best suited for the Targeted EIDL Advance.

 Early in the pandemic, the SBA expanded its existing Economic Injury Disaster Loan program to create a new COVID-19 EIDL.
-COVID-19 EIDLs up to $500,000 are available plus a $10,000 Targeted EIDL Advance that does not need to be repaid.
+COVID-19 EIDLs up to $500,000 are available plus a $10,000 Targeted EIDL Advance ($15,000 for the smallest and especially hard-hit businesses) that does not need to be repaid.
 After discontinuing the initial EIDL Advance in July 2020, Congress replaced it with the Targeted EIDL Advance in December 2020.
 Businesses must meet stricter eligibility requirements to receive the advance.